 - Comprehensive car insurance.
-Comprehensive car insurance is the highest type of cover available to learner drivers.
-The policy includes all of the above, plus cover for costs for your own car if you have an accident.
+Comprehensive car insurance is the highest type of coverage available to learner drivers.
+The policy includes all of the above, plus cover for the costs of your own car if you have an accident.

 When you are learning to drive on your provisional licence, you must always be supervised.
 Driving alone on a provisional licence will invalidate your insurance.

 Anyone who has held a full UK driving licence for at least three years can supervise you while you are learning to drive.
 They must be over 25 but do not need to be the owner of the car you are practising in.

 How long do I need learner driver insurance cover?

 Passing a driving test involves a lot of work.
 There are no guarantees on how long it will take before you are ready to pass your test.
 You can buy learner driver insurance for a number of months, as a temporary policy.
 This can be useful if you are not planning on driving immediately after passing your test.